boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 ### Marker Image section

-Drag and drop the elements from sections to the `Marker Image` section.
-It will define the marker in the bing maps.
-Also, it is an optional section.
+Drag and drop the elements from the sections to the `Marker Image` section.
+This will define the marker in the Bing maps.
+This section is optional.

 ![Marker Image fields](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/marker-image-field.png)